 Assistance with finding housing is offered to MSRI’s program organizers, research professors, postdocs, and research members staying for a minimum of 30 consecutive days.
 Please submit the online housing assistance request form; the link is provided in your invitation letter.
-The submission deadline is April 1.

 Rental listings come from a variety of sources and describe varied types of dwellings.
 In addition to sabbatical homes and traditional apartments in multi-unit buildings that have been furnished with the university visitor in mind, many of the short term rentals are in-law units (a private or semi-private area at a single family home) and garden cottages (independent structure usually located at the rear of a single family property).
 A room rental in a family home may be another option for a visitor who does not require complete privacy.

 All of the furnished apartments provide at least the basic furniture and housewares, but visitors may need to bring or acquire personal items, e.g. sheets, blankets, pillows, and various kitchen items.